Singsaker Line: Rosenborg Loop

 The final expansion took place in 1955.
-To test out the ridership for the Rosenborg Loop, a bus was rented to test drive the loop from Asbjørnsens gate, down Henrik Mathiesens gate, back along Stadsingeniør Dahls gate and Frestningsgata, before meeting up with the old track at Tyholtveien.
+To test out the ridership for the Rosenborg Loop, a bus was rented to test drive the loop from Asbjørnsens gate, down Henrik Mathiesens gate, back along Stadsingeniør Dahls gate and Festningsgata, before meeting up with the old track at Tyholtveien.
 The single track section from there to Gudes gate would then have to be rebuilt to double track.
 A proposal to run a single-tracked line onwards from Rosenborg to Buran, connecting onwards to the Lademoen Line, was discarded, as was a loop at Solhaugplatået.
 The Rosenborg Loop had originally been suggested by the Communist Party in 1946, and the 1.4 km loop would cost just short of NOK 1 million.
 There were some local protests from people at Øvre Rosenborg, since they would have a longer route into town than via Buran.

 Construction started during the summer of 1955.
 For the first time in Trondheim, the tracks were laid in asphalt instead of paving stones.
 New stops were built at the Teaching College and in Stadsingeniør Dahls gate at Nonnegata, outside Rosenborg School.
 The posted destination on the trams were not changed from Singsaker to Rosenborg, despite the extension.
 The Class 6 trams were chosen to be put into service, since new stock was being delivered.
 The loop was opened on 9 November 1955.

 After the opening of the loop, the line became a much more profitable.
 Despite being longer, it could still be run with only seven trams; the higher speed up the Singsaker Hill allowed faster travel times.
 Ridership in November 1955 was up 33 percent since the previous November.
 Subsequently, the Solhaug bus route operated by Trondheim Bilruter had lost sufficient ridership to be terminated.
 During rush hour, an extra tram was put into service, decreasing the intervals from six to five minutes.
 Eventually trailers were also put into use.
 All this was despite a price increase with 50% in 1955.

 After the Dalsenget fire on 10 October 1956, where all the newest trams burnt down, the Singsaker Line was again served by the oldest trams with wooden benches.
 This lasted until the delivery of the Class 7 trams in 1957, which were also put into service on the Singsaker Line.
 For the first time the line was using the newest stock the company had.
 In 1958, after the opening of the Lade Line, Line 2's terminus was moved from the railway station to Lade, and Line 3 became the only line to serve the railway station.